 Ability to maintain complete and organized records.

 Working knowledge of computer software and general lab equipment.

 Experience with flow cytometry and immunological techniques.

-Proficiency in basic molecular biology techniques including DNA, RNA, and protein isolation and purification; PCR, reverse transcription PCR, immunoblotting, and ELISA.
+Proficiency in basic molecular biology techniques, including DNA, RNA, Protein isolation and purification; PCR, reverse transcription PCR, Immunoblot, ELISA.

-Experience with immunocyto- and histo-chemistry; experience working with frozen and paraffin embedded tissue.
+Experience working with frozen and paraffin embedded tissue.
 Proficiency in these techniques is a plus.

 The Department of Molecular Microbiology at the Washington University School of Medicine represents one of the finest examples of an academic training in Molecular Microbiology and Infectious Diseases.

 Applicant Special Instructions:

 This position works in a laboratory environment with potential exposure to biological and chemical hazards.
 The individual must be physically able to wear protective equipment and to provide standard care to research animals.